Test Data Management

 1. Navigate to **Environment & Data → Environments**.

-4. Enter the **Key** and **Value**.
+4. Enter the **Name** and **Value**.

-5. Select the **Type**:
+5. Select the **Type** and permission:

 6. Save the environment.